AutoGIS-2017/Exercise-4/README.md

  - Visualize also the values in `dominant_service` column (no need to use any specific classifier).
 Notice that the value should be a number.
 If it is still as text, you need to convert it first.
  - Upload the map(s) you have visualized into your own Exercise 4 repository (they don't need to be pretty).

-## Problem 3 (optional): How many people live under the dominance area of each shopping centers?
+## Problem 3 (optional): How many people live under the dominance area of each shopping center?

 Take advantage of the materials last week and find out how many people live under the dominance area of each shopping center.
 You should first [aggregate](http://geopandas.org/aggregation_with_dissolve.html) your dominance areas into a unified geometries using [`dissolve()`](http://geopandas.org/aggregation_with_dissolve.html#dissolve-example) -function in Geopandas.